 Legends have grown up around the tiny gravestone, slightly smaller than a shoebox.
 Many believe the mystery of XYZ’s identity was never solved.

-After all, it’s much more fun to believe that a beautiful woman in black visited XYZ for every year for 40 years.
+After all, it’s much more fun to believe that a beautiful woman in black visited the unknown XYZ for every year for 40 years.

 At the end of the 19th century, Deep River, Conn., had acquired great wealth from the ivory trade.
 Deacon Phineas Pratt, the descendant of one of the town’s original settlers, invented a device to cut ivory, which gave U.S. manufacturers a chance to compete against Europeans.

 Back then ivory was in great demand for combs and for piano keys.
 Factories in Deep River and in nearby Ivoryton dominated the market, and most ivory that came into the United States from the Civil War to World War II came through those two towns.